 Place a yoga block under the sitting bone of your front leg to support your seat and maintain proper alignment.
 This will help you stretch your hips even while they’re elevated.

 Sit on a yoga block to make Bound Angle Pose or Butterfly Pose more comfortable if you have tight hips.
 Alternatively, you may also place yoga blocks underneath your knees to support them if they can’t open up comfortably yet.

 Tadasana / Mountain Pose

-Maintain stillness while in Tadasana by placing a yoga block between your feet and isometrically squeeze your feet towards each other.
-This activates a Pada Bandha, or Foot Lock, which helps ground you and keep your awareness on your connection with the earth.
+Maintain stillness while in Tadasana by placing a yoga block between your feet and isometrically squeezing them against each other.
+This activates a Pada Bandha, or Foot Lock, which helps to ground you and focus your awareness on your connection with the earth.

 Balasana / Child’s Pose

-Blocks can help make your Final Resting Pose a chest and heart opener at the same time with this Floating Savasana variation.
+With this Floating Savasana variation, blocks can help make your Final Resting Pose both a chest and heart opener.

-Place a yoga block underneath your head and another one to support your upper back between your shoulder blades.
-This will elevate your upper body slightly and allow your shoulders to relax which expands your chest.
+Place one yoga block underneath your head and another one between your shoulder blades to support your upper back.
+This will slightly elevate your upper body, which will allow your shoulders to relax and your chest to expand.

 Don’t be afraid to make a pair of yoga blocks your constant companion in your yoga asana practice.
-They will help you find new depths and expressions in your poses and help you with more challenging asana as you develop strength and flexibility.
+They will help you find new depths and expressions in your poses as well as support your body in more challenging asanas as you develop strength and flexibility.